lextoumbourou/notes/notes/permanent/logical-disjunction.md

 ---
 title: Disjunction
 date: 2022-11-23 00:00
+aliases:
+  - Logical OR
 tags:
   - Logic
   - DiscreteMath
 status: draft
 ---

-Another way to combine two [Propositions](Propositions) using the connective "or".
+Another way to combine two [Propositions](proposition.md) using the connective "or".

 The proposition $p$ or $q$ is true if $p$ or $q$ is true.